jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 ![Release pipline](https://raw.githubusercontent.com/jondobrzeniecki/Analysis-Services-DevOps-CI-CD/main/img/ReleasePipeline.jpg)

 ![Release pipline agent tasks](https://raw.githubusercontent.com/jondobrzeniecki/Analysis-Services-DevOps-CI-CD/main/img/ReleasePipelineStage.jpg)

+## Handling Senstive/Secret Values
+If you're updating the credentials used in a datasource (i.e. username, password) then follow the additional step below to make the secret values available to the <b>ReleasePipelineDataSourceUpdate.cs</b> script that will be excuted by the Tabular Editor command line task (Deployment - Step 5).

+The command line task in the release pipeline has a section for <b>Environment Variables</b>.
+Use this section if you're hanlding secret values coming from either pipeline tasks or Azure Key Vault.
+In the screenshot below you can see an example of a local variable named <b>Password</b> being mapped to a pipeline variable that securely stores the password.

 ## Limitations
 * This is a basic example that does not include other DevOps best practices (i.e. Unit testing, Quality control checks).